IPL 2022: David Warner, Venkatesh Iyer and a question of faith

 The 27-year-old’s performances in IPL 2021 helped him make his ODI and T20I debuts soon after, with KKR also retaining him for Rs 8 crore.
 The left-hander’s price shot up 40 times within a span of one year and the franchise obviously saw him as a key player.

-But nine matches in, Venkatesh was removed from the KKR playing XI.
-He began the season as an opener before being dropped down the order, a role he played for the Indian team too, and was eventually benched.
+But after playing nine matches this season, Venkatesh was removed from the KKR playing XI.
+He began IPL 2022 as an opener before being dropped down the order, a role he played for the Indian team too, and was eventually benched.
 The left-hander struggled to time the ball and the team management evidently ran out of patience.

 A similar case has been that of Shahrukh Khan.
 The 26-year-old right-hander has been a mainstay for domestic giants Tamil Nadu in white-ball cricket for the past two years.
 He scored an unbeaten 33 off 15 in the final of the 2021-’22 Syed Mushtaq Ali T20 Trophy, hitting a six off the last ball of the match to help his team win.